scott-cotton/L/design-issues.md

 }()
 ```

-But the distinction between non-flow control levels is not
-yet addressed.
-For example, to have a trace log the object
-from context, we'd need to attach it to the trace logger:
+For non-flow control levels, we use
 ```
-obj := L.FromContext(ctx)
+traceObj := L.FromContextWith(ctx, Ltrace)
-Ltrace.Dict().Set("Ltrace", obj) // now obj.Log will go to trace.
+defer traceObj.Log() // now obj.Log will go to trace.
 ```

-This seems cumbersome and should be improved.
+This seems to work.

 ## Levelled logging

 ### Decision: use configuration instead of fixed levels

-There are too many different ways to do levels to attach
+There are too many different ways to do levels to attach them to
-them to method/function names.
+method/function names.

-### Decision: use methods (.Fatal,.Log,.Err) for flow control
+### Decision: use methods (.Fatal,.Log,.Err) for universal flow control

 Flow control variation is always a concern for a package,
 even when it corresponds to levels.
+Levels which do not carry
+with them implicit flow control semantics in any package (.Fatal,.Err)

+For example, even a very high _trace_ level may need to handle errors,
+because they are part of Go's flow control standard practices.
+Why
+not let it do Fatal as well?

 ### Decision: Make sure message generation is fast

 L Objects short circuit on nil, so this should work.

 ### Status:

 - Short circuiting seems to work.
 - Flow control is nice.
-- Setting up different levels outside of flow control is reasonably feasible.
+- Setting up different levels outside of flow control is reasonably concise for
+  several use cases.